 Want to get more content for Canadian travelers?

-What would you like to know about international travel?
+What would you like to know about the countries with Tim Hortons locations?
 Tell us in the comments below.

-Featured image: map of Tim Hortons by country (photo credit: Flytrippers)
+Featured image: Map of Tim Hortons by country (image credit: Flytrippers)